il421/react-keep/README.md

 ```

 ## Testing
-For correct e2e tests it is necessary to clean
+For correct tests it is necessary to clean
 Firestore data in a testing account (user).
 ```
 yarn test-e2e
+yarn test-unit
 ```

 ## Technologies and Libraries